routetehpacketz/cisco-connected-int-counts/README.md

 #### To Do:

-1) Combine these scripts into one .py file
+1) Combine these scripts into one file

+2) Convert to netmiko